chpc-tech-eval/scc/tutorial2/README.md

 # Accessing Your Compute Node Using `ProxyJump` Directive

 After you have successfully [Launched Your Second OpenStack VM Instance](../tutorial1/README.md#launching-your-first-openstack-virtual-machine-instance), you can SSH into your new compute node VM instance using your head node with the use of the SSH [ProxyJump Directive](https://goteleport.com/blog/ssh-proxyjump-ssh-proxycommand/).
-From you workstation, using either MobaXTerm or Windows Powershell, you can SSH directly into your compute node by first making an SSH connection to your head node and then establishing a TCP forwarding connection to your compute node.
+From you workstation, using either MobaXTerm or Windows PowerShell, you can SSH directly into your compute node by first making an SSH connection to your head node and then establishing a TCP forwarding connection to your compute node.
 Using this method, the SSH keys for both your head node and compute node must reside on your local workstation:

 ```bash
 ssh -i <path to ssh key> -J <user>@<head node publicly accessible ip> <user>@<compute node private internal ip>